samueldsingh/numpy-analysis/numerical-analysis.md

 ```
 Output:
-The expected yield of apples in Kanto region is 56.8 tons per hectare.
+The expected yield of apples in region1 is 56.8 tons per hectare.
 ```

 ## Dot product (multiplication) of two vectors